Codeception/codeception.github.com/_posts/2012-05-29-zombies-and-more.markdown

 date: 2012-05-08 01:03:50
 ---

-This evening I released new version of Codeception.
+This evening I released Codeception 1.0.9.
 The most important thing you may notice is documentation.
 It's just better.
 It was improved by [Jon Phipps](https://github.com/jonphipps).
-Let's move on to see the actual new features.
+Better phrasing goes to better understanding, right?
+But let's move on to see the actual new features.

 ### Zombies are coming!